 My back — a little iffy anyway after a rock climbing fall — makes me nervous.
 When Lucy’s impossibly-strong fingers finally made their way to my groin, I had to stop her for the first time.
 A gortex mesh — a gift from the surgeon after skydiving-gone-wrong in 2005 — separates my guts from casual viewers.
 If Lucy presses down with all of her weight, she has the potential to pop me like a grape.
 I would hate to make a mess all over the lovely spa.
 Customers would surely lose their protein shakes.

 Despite Lucy’s best intentions, right now I am her puppet and my strings are pain.
 She is a master at pulling those strings.
 She could make me do the moonwalk if she wanted.
 As she lumbers around me on the mat like a polar bear, I can’t help but look past the half-pulled curtain and envy my neighbor who has an attractive, size-zero massage therapist using pencil-thin fingers on his neck.
 Wait…is that bastard even smiling?

-All across the darkened room, which smells like camphor oil, I can see people intertwined in various postures.
+All across the darkened room, which reeks of camphor oil, I can see people intertwined in various postures.
 Some postures look erotic; some look like something that would scare Hulk Hogan white.

 My hour passes languidly.
 As far as I can tell, we are nearing the end.
 At this point, my consciousness has left my body and drifted to the ceiling.
 Looking down, I can see some poor sucker really getting it…

 But that quivering mass of numb flesh is mine.